Alice Deal

-Alice Deal (1877-1928) was an American educator who was the first female principal in the District of Columbia.
-The Alice Deal Middle School in Washington, D.C., USA, is named after her.
+Alice Deal (December 16, 1877 – March 31, 1928) was an American educator who was the first female principal in the District of Columbia.
+The Alice Deal Middle School in Washington, D.C., United States, is named after her.

 Education and career

-Deal attended the Women’s College of Baltimore, now known as Goucher College, in Towson, Maryland, graduating in 1899.
-On February 11, 1908 she started teaching mathematics at the McKinley Manual Training School where she would remain until 1919, with a break for war service from October 2, 1918 until December 30, 1918.
+Deal attended the Women's College of Baltimore, now known as Goucher College, in Towson, Maryland, graduating in 1899.
+On February 11, 1908 she started teaching mathematics at the McKinley Manual Training School where she would remain until 1919, with a break for war service from October 2, 1918, until December 30, 1918.
 She then moved to Columbia Junior High School and became principal on March 6, 1920, and served as the head of the teachers' union.
 Deal was the first female principal in the District of Columbia.
 Deal remained as principal until her death in 1928.
 Deal also organized and raised funds for the first summer high school in the area.
 The first summer school was held at the Friend's Select School.
 Deal served as principal for the summer school from 1916 until 1926.